Monday, June 24

 The M3 Stuart Light tank:

 The US Army began development of a light tank in the early 1930s.
-After a number of models which progressively increased armor and fire power, the M3 series was initiated in July 1940.
+After a number of models which progressively increased armour and fire power, the M3 series was initiated in July 1940.
 Provided to British forces as part of the Lend-Lease Act, the M3 first saw combat with British forces in North Africa in November 1941.
 The British found the M3 to be under-gunned, but were so pleased with its mechanical performance that they nicknamed it “Honey.”

 The photos below show a Free French Stuart that served in Kano in Nigeria in 1942!